WEP or WPA?

 The most common implementation of key size, though, remains to be the 168-bit size.
 But in 2004, the protocol was stopped from being revised because of its evident ineffectiveness against much more increased computing powers.
 So instead, the WEP protocol was substituted by WPA, which took more from it.

-Specialists advise that systems that still use WEP security protocol should be upgraded or if it's not possible, the device needs to be changed.
+Specialists advise that systems that still use WEP security protocol should be upgraded, or the device needs to be changed if it's not possible.

 What Does WPA Mean?

 Next, after WEP proved its apparent ineffectiveness with numerous vulnerabilities found, WPA came to replace it.
 This security protocol had much better authentication and encryption features.